mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 When the user clicks the "submit" action for their specific login method, we first build a **credentials object**.
 This object gathers the core credentials needed to initiate the specific login method.

-For example, when the user clicks "Log in with master password", we build a `PasswordLoginCredentials` object, which is defined as follows:
+For example, when the user clicks "Log in with master password" on the `LoginComponent`, we build a `PasswordLoginCredentials` object, which is defined as follows:

 ```typescript
 export class PasswordLoginCredentials {